Ahhh, Honolulu.

-This article was written by travellers for travellers.
-It looks at the best places to stay in Honolulu.
-To make it easier for you, I’ve organised the neighborhoods by interest and budget, so you can quickly identify which is the best area in Honolulu to stay in based on what you want to do.
+To make it easier for ya, I’ve organized the neighborhoods by interest and budget, so you can quickly identify which is the best area in Honolulu for YOU!

 So let’s jump right into it – here are the best areas to stay in Honolulu, Oahu, Hawaii.

-Looking for a specific place to stay?
-These are our highest recommendations for places to stay in Honolulu, from incredible Airbnbs to Hawaii’s top hostels.
+Looking for a specific place to stay while visiting Hawaii?
+These are my top picks for places to stay in Honolulu, from incredible Airbnbs to friendly hostels – I’ve got you covered.

 Incredible but cheap condo | Best Airbnb in Honolulu

 Take your shoes off!
 Apart from this typical Hawaiian tradition, there is nothing else that could go wrong if you book this Airbnb.
-Perfect for first-time travellers, you’ll have everything you need or want to see just moments away.
-As in most condos, you’ll have access to all onsite-amenities.
+Perfect for first-time travelers, you’ll have everything you need or want to see just moments away.
+As in most condos, you’ll have access to all onsite amenities.
 Your apartment is exceptionally clean, with an amazing view of the city – no doubt that you’ll enjoy it.

 If this apartment is booked, no worries!
 There are plenty more Airbnbs in Honolulu to check out.